Combinatorial computation of the motivic Poincare series: Relation to the Heegaard-Floer knot homology

 \subsection{Example: $A_{2n-1}$ singularities}

-Since the algorithm of computation of the (reduced) motivic Poincare series is quite complicated, it is useful to have a series of answers where the motivic Poincare series and the link homologies can be computed.
+Since the algorithm of computation of the (reduced) motivic Poincar\'e series is quite complicated, it is useful to have a series of answers where the motivic Poincar\'e series and the Heegaard-Floer link homology can be computed.

 \begin{proposition} Consider the singularity of type $A_{2n-1}$ given by the equation

 From the topological viewpoint this corresponds to the 2-component link, whose components are unknotted, all intersections are positive and the linking number of the components equals to $n$.
 Then